solana-labs/solana/book/src/validator.md

 * New RepairStage absorbs Blob Fetch Stage and repair requests
 * JSON RPC Service is optional - used for debugging.
 It should instead be part of a separate `solana-blockstreamer` executable.
-* BroadcastStage moved to downstream of Blockstore
+* New MulticastStage absorbs retransmit part of RetransmitStage
-* BroadcastStage absorbs retransmit part of RetransmitStage
+* MulticastStage downstream of Blockstore